raja-gopalakrishnan/chip-seq-pipeline/README.md

 cp template_config.yaml config.yaml
 ```
 Open the config.yaml file and edit the following items:
 - ```samples``` : Edit sample names, barcode, group, ip, genotype and replicate number.
 Sample names should follow the ip-genotype-replicate naming system.
-The group attribute will by 'ip-genotype'
+The group attribute will by 'ip-genotype'.
-- ```fastq```: Provide location of fastq file
+- ```fastq```: Provide location of fastq file.
--```normalizations```: Enter samples that each IP library should be normalized by when plotting heatmaps and metagenes.
+- ```normalizations```: Enter samples that each IP library should be normalized by when plotting heatmaps and metagenes.
 Can enter multiple values for one IP.
--```comparisons```: Enter samples that each IP library should be normalized by when comparing occupancy within genes across genotypes.
+- ```comparisons```: Enter samples that each IP library should be normalized by when comparing occupancy within genes across genotypes.
 Can enter only one value for each IP.
--```callpeaks```: Enter sample to be normalized by when calling for peaks using macs2.
+- ```callpeaks```: Enter sample to be normalized by when calling for peaks using macs2.
 This is usually the input for all samples.
 Change other parameters as required.

 ### 3. Create the environment to run the pipeline